-Solid state drive not recognized is a common issue.
-Most of the times it is because of underlying problems of SSD.
-Either connection based or technical based.
+Solid-state drive not recognized is a common issue.
+Most of the time it is because of underlying problems of SSD.
+Either connection based or technology-based.
 When the boot system fails to recognize the SSD that means your device is not turned on functionally and you cannot perform any task.
-So, let’s have a look on other potential cause for why the SSD is not detected by BIOS.
+So, let’s have a look at other potential causes for why the SSD is not detected by BIOS.

 It is not always the windows drivers to blame.
-Sometime the reason behind solid state drive not detected can be the BIOS settings.
+Sometimes the reason behind solid-state drive not detected can be the BIOS settings.
 These BIOS settings are also termed as the system settings or CMOS setup.
-In case, if the drive is set as the default drive for boot mechanism and it is turned off in system setup, then you would get the error i.e. bios not detecting SSD.
+In case, if the drive is set as the default drive for the boot mechanism and it is turned off in system setup, then you would get the error i.e. bios not detecting SSD.
 Turning the drive on in the system setup would resolve the error and your device will run a successful boot to turn on the device functionally.

-Other problems may include the faulty or unplugged data cables.
+Other problems may include faulty or unplugged data cables.
 A proper connection is mandatory to detect the device connected.
-Any problem with the SATA cables (Folding, crimping, pinching, or creasing) may cause a disruption in connection hence leading to device not detecting the drive attached.
-BIOS will only detect the drive when it is in appropriate connection with device.
-If you doubt regarding the functionality of SATA cables, replace them with others and check.
+Any problem with the SATA cables (Folding, crimping, pinching, or creasing) may cause a disruption in connection hence leading to the device not detecting the drive attached.
+BIOS will only detect the drive when it is an inappropriate connection with the device.
+If you doubt the functionality of SATA cables, replace them with others and check.
 If the problem persists, then it might be due to other linked issues.
-Faulty hard drives ay also contribute to solid state drive not recognized.
-Any bad sector, corrupted partition or damages hard drive due to physical issues will not be detected by the BIOS, hence leading to error.
+Faulty hard drives ay also contribute to solid-state drive not recognized.
+Any bad sector, corrupted partition, or damaged hard drive due to physical issues will not be detected by the BIOS, hence leading to an error.

 Another way to fix bios not detecting SSD is by configuring the SSD settings in BIOS.
-It usually happens if the SATA controller settings are not set in accordance with the drive.
+It usually happens if the SATA controller settings are not set by the drive.
 Every brand has separate settings.
 Let’s take Lenovo as an example.
-In order to set the controller drive, here are the steps:
+To set the controller drive, here are the steps:

-Step 1: Initiate the process with restarting your device.
+Step 1: Initiate the process by restarting your device.
 Once the start screen appears, press F2 on the keyboard.